Medieval Inquisition: Papal inquisition

 One reason for Pope Gregory IX's creation of the Inquisition was to bring order and legality to the process of dealing with heresy, since there had been tendencies by mobs of townspeople to burn alleged heretics without much of a trial.
-According to historian Thomas Madden: "The Inquisition was not born out of desire to crush diversity or oppress people; it was rather an attempt to stop unjust executions. ...Heresy was a crime against the state.
+According to historian Thomas F. Madden: "The Inquisition was not born out of desire to crush diversity or oppress people; it was rather an attempt to stop unjust executions.
+Heresy was a crime against the state.
 Roman law in the Code of Justinian made heresy a capital offense" (emphasis in original).
 In the early Middle Ages, people accused of heresy were judged by the local lord, many of whom lacked theological training.
-Madden claims that "The simple fact is that the medieval Inquisition saved uncounted thousands of innocent (and even not-so-innocent) people who would otherwise have been roasted by secular lords or mob rule" (emphasis in original).
+Madden claims that "the simple fact is that the medieval Inquisition saved uncounted thousands of innocent (and even not-so-innocent) people who would otherwise have been roasted by secular lords or mob rule."
 Madden argues that while medieval secular leaders were trying to safeguard their kingdoms, the Church was trying to save souls.
 The Inquisition provided a means for heretics to escape death and return to the community.

-The complaints of the two main preaching orders of the period, the Dominicans and the Franciscans, against the moral corruption of the Church, to some extent echoed those of the heretical movements, but they were doctrinally conventional, and were enlisted by Pope Innocent III in the fight against heresy.
+The complaints of the two main preaching orders of the period, the Dominicans and the Franciscans, against the moral corruption of the Church to some extent echoed those of the heretical movements, but they were doctrinally conventional, and were enlisted by Pope Innocent III in the fight against heresy.
 In 1231 Pope Gregory IX appointed a number of Papal Inquisitors (Inquisitores haereticae pravitatis), mostly Dominicans and Franciscans, for the various regions of Europe.
 As mendicants, they were accustomed to travel.
 Unlike the haphazard episcopal methods, the papal inquisition was thorough and systematic, keeping detailed records.
 Some of the few documents from the Middle Ages involving first-person speech by medieval peasants come from papal inquisition records.
 This tribunal or court functioned in France, Italy and parts of Germany and had virtually ceased operation by the early fourteenth century.

 Pope Gregory's original intent for the Inquisition was a court of exception to inquire into and glean the beliefs of those differing from Catholic teaching, and to instruct them in the orthodox doctrine.
-It was hoped that heretics would see the falsity of their opinion and would return to the Roman Catholic Church.
-If they persisted in their heresy, however, Pope Gregory, finding it necessary to protect the Catholic community from infection, would have suspects handed over to civil authorities, since public heresy was a crime under civil law as well as Church law.
+It was hoped that heretics would see the falsity of their opinion and would return to the Church.
+If they persisted in their heresy, however, Gregory, finding it necessary to protect the Catholic community from infection, would have suspects handed over to civil authorities, since public heresy was a crime under civil law as well as Church law.
 The secular authorities would apply their own brands of punishment for civil disobedience which, at the time, included burning at the stake.
 Over centuries the tribunals took different forms, investigating and stamping out various forms of heresy, including witchcraft.